Carly Woythaler-Runestad, MHA

 Pam Fuhr Dinneen is the founder of the Mourning Hope Grief Center.
 As an educator and counselor, she found herself working with children and seeing the devastating impact grief had on so many aspects of their lives, affecting their learning, behaviors and choices.
 After serving on the crisis response team for Lincoln Public Schools and becoming acutely aware of the need for support services for grieving children, teens and their families, she traveled to centers across the United States, learning about ways to support them.

 Pam’s passion is to companion people, walking with them through the most difficult times in their lives and helping them have hope, healing and happiness again.
 She continues to be very active with Mourning Hope as a member of the Board of Directors and Executive Committee.
-Pam is also on the Program Committee, Training Team and serves as a consultant for Mourning Hope’s mission.
+Pam is also on the Program Committee, Training Team and serves as the Camp Erin Program Director.

 Pam is currently the Director of Care for Southwood Lutheran Church, where she offers counseling and adult groups.
 She is a Licensed Mental Health Practitioner and holds a Fellowship in Thanatology through the Association of Death Educators and Counselors.